anycable/docs.anycable.io/docs/misc/action_cable_protocol.md

 The `actioncable-v1-ext-json` protocol adds new message types and extends the existing ones.

-> You can find the example implementaion of the protocol in the [anycable-client library](https://github.com/anycable/anycable-client/blob/master/packages/core/action_cable_ext/index.js).
+> You can find the example implementation of the protocol in the [anycable-client library](https://github.com/anycable/anycable-client/blob/master/packages/core/action_cable_ext/index.js).

 ### New command: `history`